Ekweremadu commends FG for 27km road project - Nigeria Today

 Ekweremadu commends FG for 27km road project

-Deputy Senate President, Ike Ekweremadu, has commended the Federal Government for its efforts at building critical road infrastructure to boost agriculture and economic diversification in the country.
+ABUJA—DEPUTY Senate President, Ike Ekweremadu, has hailed the Federal Government for its efforts at building critical road infrastructure to boost agriculture and economic diversification in the country.

-Ekweremadu stated this at the weekend when he inspected the ongoing construction of the 27-kilometre Nenwe-Nomeh-Mburumbu-Nara Road, with a spur to Oduma.
+According to him, lack of access roads to evacuate agricultural products has remained a huge setback for agriculture in the rural communities across the country, thereby leading to wastage and making farming appear an unprofitable ventures to many.

-Ekweremadu said lack of access roads to evacuate agricultural products had remained a huge setback for agriculture in the rural communities across the country, thereby leading to wastage, while also making farming appear an unprofitable ventures to many.
+He spoke, weekend, when he inspected the ongoing construction of the 27-kilometre Nenwe-Nomeh-Mburumbu-Nara Road, with a spur to Oduma.

-He said: “It is well known that the beneficiary communities of this road project are food baskets.
+Ekweremadu, in a statement by his Media Adviser, Uche Anichukwu, said: “It is well known that the beneficiary communities of this road projects are food baskets.
 They are especially good at rice production and palm produce.
-They also are also very good at groundnuts, palm cassava, fruits, and so many others.
-They are capable of hosting value-adding companies to farm products.

 “So, we approached the Federal Government with a request to construct this vital road and we have been on it for some years now.
 Today, we are happy that the Federal Government has made good its promise to construct the road to boost agriculture and economic diversification agenda.

-In his remark, the Controller of Works for Enugu State, in the Federal Ministry of Power, Works, and Housing, Works, Oluropo Oyetade, represented by the Resident Engineer, Clement Ogbuagu, said the Federal Government was committed to extending democracy dividends to every part of the country.
+He also promised close and strict supervision of the project to ensure full compliance with every project detail stipulated by the Ministry.

-He assured the communities that government would deliver a durable road through the contractor.
-He promised close and strict supervision of the project to ensure full compliance with every project detail stipulated by the Ministry.
+In his remark, the Controller of Works for Enugu State in the Federal Ministry of Power, Works, and Housing, Engr.
+Oluropo Oyetade, represented by the Resident Engineer, Engr.
+Clement Ogbuagu, said the Federal Government was committed to extending democracy dividends to every part of the country.

-Also, representatives of the project communities at the National Assembly, Gilbert Nnaji (Enugu East Senatorial District) and Chukwuemeka Ujam (Nkanu East/Nkanu West Federal Constituency) extolled the Federal Government and Ekweremadu for road project.
+Also, representatives of the project communities in the National Assembly, Senator Gilbert Nnaji (Enugu East Senatorial District) and Hon.
+Chukwuemeka Ujam (Nkanu East/Nkanu West Federal Constituency), extolled the Federal Government and Senator Ekweremadu for the project.

-The post Ekweremadu commends FG for 27km road project appeared first on BusinessDay : News you can trust.
+The post Ekweremadu commends FG for 27km road project appeared first on Vanguard News.

 Do you something awesome to share with the world?
 Click here to share